 - Optimized content- The search algorithm looks for keywords and phrases to learn what your article is about and to rank it.
 To help you with this, I recommend you use a SEO plugin like Yoast.
 Avoid stuffing your article with keywords where they aren’t necessary.
 This doesn’t work anymore.

 Domain age- Older domains tend to rank higher.

 - Mobile friendliness- These days, Google looks at ‘mobile-first’ when ranking sites.
 This means, your mobile site is more important than your desktop site.
 You’ll rank higher if you have a quality and responsive mobile site.
 To increase mobile speed, consider making an AMP version of your site.
-For help optimizing your site for mobile, check out this guide about mobile friendliness from Hostgator.

 - Domain authority- If a site has high ranking articles on a particular topic, a similar article may rank higher because you have authority on the topic.

 - Backlinks- If a post has links coming from high-quality sites all over the web, it will rank higher.

 - Comments- If an article has a lot of comments, it may rank higher.